tb011/functions/README.md

-# Creating and applying functions.
+# Creating and applying functions